bflagg/contacts-cli/README.md

 # contacts-cli

-I found this diamond in the GitHub rough and decide to shine it up some "New" technology:
+- I offer this modest refresh for educational with no intention of maintaining this tool.

+This ended up as a complete re-write using:
+ *'Contacts' macOS 10.11
-'Contacts' Suplanted 'AddressBook' in macOS 10.11 Swift Argument Parser
+ * Swift Argument Parser
-Async/Await

 ## Usage: